Vihananand/URL-Shortener/README.md

 # Slicly — URL Shortener

-A URL shortener web application with a marketing landing page and a full link-management dashboard.
-Built as a polished frontend prototype — all data is mocked client-side, with clear `TODO` markers where real API calls should be wired in.
+A full-stack URL shortener web application with a marketing landing page and a comprehensive link-management dashboard.
+Built with Next.js App Router, PostgreSQL, and Redis.

 ## Tech Stack